-Before plugging in cables to the board make sure you know where pin 1 is located.
-Most connectors are keyed so that you can only install the cable properly.
-However, some connectors use simple headers, allowing the cable to be attached in either direction.
-Prime examples of this are the IDE and LCD connectors.
-They are located next to each other and are both 2x20 pin headers.
-There is silkscreen on the PCB identifying the connectors and pin 1 locations, but it is possible to install the cable incorrectly.
-Make sure you pay attention to the markings on the PCB for the pin 1 location.
+Before attaching cables to the board make sure you know where pin 1 for each of the connectors is located.
+Most connectors are keyed.
+However, some connectors use 2 x n headers, allowing the cable to be plugged in backwards.
+Prime examples of this are the Touch Screen and JTAG connectors.

+There is silkscreen on the PCB identifying each connector and its pin 1 location.
+Make sure to pay attention to the markings on the PCB for the pin 1 location.
+The pin 1 identifier is marked by either a number or a triangle.